Brown University: New Curriculum

 The Modes of Thought course was discontinued early on, but the other elements remain in place.
 In 2006, the reintroduction of plus/minus grading was proposed in response to concerns regarding grade inflation.
 The idea was rejected by the College Curriculum Council after canvassing alumni, faculty, and students, including the original authors of the Magaziner-Maxwell Report.

 "Slavery and Justice" report

 In 2003, then-university president Ruth Simmons launched a steering committee to research Brown's eighteenth-century ties to slavery.
 In October 2006, the committee released a report documenting its findings.

 Titled "Slavery and Justice", the document detailed the ways in which the university benefited both directly and indirectly from the transatlantic slave trade and the labor of enslaved people.
 The report also included seven recommendations for how the university should address this legacy.
 Brown has since completed a number of these recommendations including the establishment of its Center for the Study of Slavery and Justice, the construction of its Slavery Memorial, and the funding of a $10 million permanent endowment for Providence Public Schools.

-The Slavery and Justice report marked the first major effort by an American university to address its ties to slavery and prompted other institutions to undertake similar processes.
+The "Slavery and Justice" report marked the first major effort by an American university to address its ties to slavery and prompted other institutions to undertake similar processes.

+Interaction with the Trump administration

+On July 30, 2025, Brown struck a deal with the Trump administration to restore federal research grant funding, after the administration froze it due to complaints mainly about antisemitism on the campus in the wake of pro-Palestinian protests.
+This deal included $50 million to be paid over ten years to state workforce development programs, a vow to exclude transgender women from women's spaces, a commitment to combatting antisemitism, and renewed partnership with Israeli institutions, among other items This is the third settlement of its kind from a university to the administration, following Columbia University and the University of Pennsylvania.

+Following the federal government's offer of compliance with increased restrictions in exchange for preferential treatment in funding decisions, the university's leaders solicited comments from the university community.
+Once the period for comments concluded, they chose to reject the offer, becoming the second university to do so after Massachusetts Institute of Technology.